RetroReversing/retroReversing/categories/companies/datel.md

 ![PS2GameStudio](https://user-images.githubusercontent.com/40120498/235314077-b196320f-6cf4-477e-a80d-493bdc66f93c.jpeg)

 ## Max Play
 Datel had the technology to produce unofficial PS2 discs and really made the most out of it apart from one area… games.
 There was no big unlicensed hits like CodeMasters Micro Machines was for the NES.
-The closest was called MaxPlay: 10 retro games like space invaders/Jetpack
+The closest was called MaxPlay: 10 retro games like Space Invaders/Jetpack
 ![PS2MaxPlay1](https://user-images.githubusercontent.com/40120498/235314122-43e34f19-df0a-41fa-bc97-f2ffa5f22156.jpeg)

 ## How did they do it?
-CodeJunkies is still going today and have a few cheat devices for sale such as for 3DS and the PS2 version of Action Replay is under their Retro section but it has been sold out for a while, which begs the question: do they still have the ability to create more PS2 Discs?
+CodeJunkies is still going today and have a few cheat devices for sale such as for 3DS and the PS2 version of Action Replay is under their Retro section but it has been sold out for a while, which begs the question: Do they still have the ability to create more PS2 Discs?

 It is a shame that they never managed to figure out the #PS3 or PS4 Disc format as an Action Replay disc for those consoles would have been useful.
 Presumably the security of the Blu-ray Discs and upgradability of firmwares made it almost impossible to sell unofficial discs.

 I would love to know how Datel technology was developed and ideally in future I would love to see Physical PS2 Homebrew or re-releases like we have seen for cartridge based consoles in recent years such as from Limited Run Games.

 ---
-# Nintendo Gamecube
+# Nintendo GameCube

-## Max Play for Gamecube
+## Max Play for GameCube
-Datel also has the technology to create Gamecube discs and created a version of Max Play for the Nintendo Gamecube with the game 10 retro games as the PS2 version.
+Datel also has the technology to create GameCube discs and created a version of Max Play for the Nintendo GameCube with the game 10 retro games as the PS2 version.
 ![DatelMaxPlay](https://user-images.githubusercontent.com/40120498/235313223-90c4633d-f51e-47b1-9305-b8d59d342124.jpeg)

-## MAX Drive Pro for Gamecube
+## MAX Drive Pro for GameCube
-An 8MB Gamecube Memory card that allows loading homebrew applications without any modifications of the hardware [^1]!
-The memory card connects to a PC via a USB cable allowing easy loading of files onto the card.
+An 8MB GameCube Memory Card that allows loading homebrew applications without any modifications of the hardware [^1]!
+The Memory Card connects to a PC via a USB cable allowing easy loading of files onto the card.

 ---
 # All Posts